GrigorisLionis/ika-stats-parser/README.md

    ### example conf files
    In the subfolders, example conf files for extracting specific tables are included.
-   The pdf data set used is the set of all biannual editions of IKA from 2006-2021
+   The pdf data set used is the set of all biannual editions of IKA from 2006-2021 In folder TABLE I.3 the pdf data set contained all published data from 2015 and a number of other docs from previous years.
 ## ToDo
    * Clean output from redundand data and noise
    * Cleaner code